Coastal Riverine Force

 The Coastal Riverine Force (CORIVFOR) was a unit of the United States Navy within the organizational structure of the Navy's Navy Expeditionary Combat Command (NECC).
-The coastal riverine unit was established following the merger of Riverine Group 1 and the Naval Coastal Warfare Group 1 and 2 on June 1, 2012.
-Its express purpose was to littoral warfare, naval boarding, offshore protection for maritime infrastructure and Military Sealift Command ships operating in coastal waterways, provide ports and harbors security, and riverine warfare.
+The Coastal Riverine Force (CRF) was established following the merger of Riverine Group 1 and Naval Coastal Warfare Groups 1 and 2 on June 1, 2012.
+Its express purpose was littoral warfare, naval boarding (VBSS), offshore protection for maritime infrastructure and Military Sealift Command ships operating in coastal waterways, ports and harbor security, and riverine warfare.